 Change in employment that leads to a gain or loss of health insurance coverage, or a change in eligibility for benefits

 Eligibility for health insurance coverage typically depends on the number of hours an employee works, or their classification as a full-time employee, as opposed to a part-time or seasonal worker.
-So if an employee goes from being part-time to full-time, and thus becomes eligible for your health benefits, they’d have a special enrollment period at that point.
+So if an employee goes from being part-time to full-time, and becomes eligible for your health benefits because of that change, they’d have a special enrollment period at that point.